Configure MQTT broker diagnostics settings

 Important

-This setting requires modifying the Broker resource and can only be configured at initial deployment time using the Azure CLI or Azure Portal.
+This setting requires that you modify the Broker resource.
+It's configured only at initial deployment by using the Azure CLI or the Azure portal.
 A new deployment is required if Broker configuration changes are needed.
 To learn more, see Customize default Broker.

-Diagnostic settings allow you to configure metrics, logs, and self-check for the MQTT broker.
+By using diagnostic settings, you can configure metrics, logs, and self-check for the MQTT broker.

 Metrics

 Metrics provide information about the current and past health and status of the MQTT broker.
-These metrics are emitted in OpenTelemetry format (OTLP).
-They can be converted to Prometheus format using an OpenTelemetry Collector and routed to Azure Managed Grafana Dashboards using Azure Monitor Managed Service for Prometheus.
+These metrics are emitted in OpenTelemetry Protocol (OTLP) format.
+You can convert them to Prometheus format by using an OpenTelemetry Collector and route them to Azure Managed Grafana dashboards by using Azure Monitor managed service for Prometheus.
 To learn more, see Configure observability and monitoring.

 For the full list of metrics available, see MQTT broker metrics.